 When You Visit The Mercury Room

-As we’ve discussed, The Mercury Room is not likely to be a place you go every week.
+As we’ve discussed, The Mercury Room might not be a place you go every week, although you can.
 It’s definitely a place where you go to celebrate, show off the city to guests, or just treat yourself.
 I find a bit of anticipation for a fun night out just adds to the experience, and a visit to The Mercury Room is no exception.
-The bar is open from 4-10pm, Tuesday-Saturday, while currently observing COVID restrictions.
+The bar is open from 4-11pm, Monday-Wednesday and 4-midnight, Thursday-Saturday.
 Here are a couple of tips to plan ahead:

 - Make a reservation.
-Due to the small size of the bar, reservations are required.
-Visit Tock and make a pre-paid reservation, $30/person, which will be applied to your bill.
+Due to the small size of the bar, reservations are recommended.
+However, they have recently been trying to accommodate more walk-ins.
+Visit Tock and make a pre-paid reservation, $20/person for a la carte, which will be applied to your bill.
+You can also select a three-course tasting $75/person that includes three cocktails and small bites.

 - Pick out your outfit.
-Unlike most every place in Kansas City, The Mercury Room has an “upscale smart, casual cocktail” dress code that is enforced.
+Unlike most every place in Kansas City, The Mercury Room has an “upscale smart, casual cocktail” dress code, but they’ve been relaxing it a bit.
 I don’t know about you, but if I dress up for an occasion, I do not want to look over and see you in your Chiefs sweatshirt.
-Sorry gents, a jacket is required.
+So, do your best to look nice but a jacket is no longer required.

 - Look for the mercury symbol.
 After parking, either on the street or in the garage, look for the logo symbol on the corner of the building (at 18th and Walnut).
 You’ll step inside the apartment building lobby where someone will greet you and lead you to an elevator bound for the 14th floor.